-Chamomile is an age old herbal remedy for many human ailments.
+Chamomile is an age-old herbal remedy for many human ailments.
 It is used as a mild sedative, to reduce stress.
-It is used to treat wounds, acne, coughs, colds and other illnesses.
+It is used to treat wounds, acne, coughs, colds, and other illnesses.
 It is also used in beauty products.
-Chamomile is not only grown in the garden for its health benefits to humans, but also for how it benefits the plants that it is grown near.
+Chamomile is not only grown in the garden for its health benefits to humans, but also for how it benefits plants grown nearby.
 Chamomile is usually the go-to remedy for so many things, but what can you go to when it is a chamomile plant that needs a remedy – for example, how to make a chamomile plant flower if it’s not.

 When Does Chamomile Bloom?